 Campus Safety maintains a Daily Crime Log of all crime reported to the Department.
 The log includes criminal incidents reported to Campus Safety during the last 60 days and is available on the Campus Safety website at https://services.claremont.edu/campus-safety/.
-Any member of the Claremont Colleges and members of the public may view the Clery Daily Crime at 150 E. 8th Street Claremont, CA 91711.
+Any member of the Claremont Colleges and members of the public may view the Clery Daily Crime in the lobby of Campus Safety at 101 S. Mills Ave., Claremont, CA 91711.
 This log identifies the type, location, date time and disposition of each criminal incident reported to Campus Safety.
 Any portion of the log that is older than 60 days will be made available within two business days from date requested for public inspection.